jesslilly/logax/README.md

-logax and onceler, parse text files for strings and output as json
+`logax` and `onceler`, parse text files for strings and output as json.

 # User Documentation